 MIKE WISE: Hello, Michel.

-MARTIN: So tells about the new foundation and how it was announced.
-It's interesting - I just want to mention for people who are interested - we did reach out to Mr. Snyder and members of his organization and they declined to have anyone from the organization join our conversation.
+MARTIN: So tell about the new foundation and how it was announced.
+It's interesting - I just want to mention for people who are interested - we did reach out to Mr. Snyder and members of his organization, and they declined to have anyone from the organization join our conversation.

 MARTIN: So he says that he and some representatives visited - I don't know that he visited all of the tribes - but that he and members of his organization visited 26 tribes - there are more than 500 enrolled tribes in the United States...

 MARTIN: ...But he visited 26 tribes in Indian country.
 And from the letter that - he posted a lengthy letter on the Redskins website about this, saying that there are Native Americans everywhere that 100 percent support the name.
 He's quoting here the chair of the Torres-Martinez Desert Cahuilla Indians, and he says that this is what she told him when he came to visit her tribe, and quotes her further as saying: I believe God has turned this around for something good.
 And he said that - she told me it was far more important for us to focus on the challenges of education in Native American communities.

 But you, in your reporting, got a number of other perspectives.
 What were those?

 WISE: Well, the most - I guess - strong of which were mothers of Native American children who belong to a group, an online-formed group called Eradicating Offensive Native Mascotry.
 And these are basically mothers and fathers of children who feel like there's a lot of self-esteem issues involved in it, and that their identity has been co-opted and stolen.
 And they echo - I don't want to say that Dan Snyder is just on the wrong side of history, but they've echoed every civil rights organization in this country.
 Every Native American organization in this country has come out against the name.
 There is nobody standing pat.